tjmacari/samsung/README.md

 * Run As > Tizen Web Simulator Application (Samsung TV)

 To run the code in a local web server:
-* Navigate to your terminal
+* Open your terminal
-* "npm install" (the dependencies in package.json will be download)
-* "npm run start" (will start the web application at localhost:8080)
+* Checkout source code ("git clone https://github.com/tjmacari/samsung.git")
+* Open "samsung" folder ("cd samsung")
+* Download dependencies ("npm install")
+* Start web app on localhost:8080 ("npm run start")
 * In your browser, navigate to localhost:8080 to view the web application

 To scroll left/right through the movies: